svrnm/apm-rum-sample/README.md

   - For the `frontproxy` we will use the NGINX module [nginx-otel](https://github.com/nginxinc/nginx-otel)
   - For the `checkout` service we will use a "don't touch my image" approach to inject  [OpenTelemetry JavaScript zero-code instrumentation](https://opentelemetry.io/docs/zero-code/js/)
   - For the `products` service we will use the [Python zero-code instrumentation](https://opentelemetry.io/docs/zero-code/python/)
+- Improve some configuration to increase security and to transform some telemetry
+- Use Grafana beyla as an alternative for instrumenting the services

 ## Prerequisites